A small bell. Then the pill. Then the day.

 8:00am.
 A soft chime, the colour of warm light, lands on your phone next to the toothbrush.
 Not an alarm.
 Not a notification storm.
 A nudge.

 You take the tablet, tap Taken.
-The tracker quietly updates itself — yours and, if you've shared the room, your partner's view of yours.
+The Ping lands in the room's history with a timestamp: yours and, if you've shared the room, visible to your partner too.
 No nagging text at 9:15 asking if you remembered.

 - 01